I hope this email works! I am a brother

 reaching out for a better place, that is, one belonging to heaven”?

-Because, although Abraham did not understand how Jehovah was going to fulfill
+Abraham did not know how Jehovah was going to fulfill

-his promise made to him (regarding becoming a great nation and have the promised
+his promise regarding making him into a great nation and have the promised seed

 Abraham did not need to understand all the details in order for him to exercise

 faith in God’s promise.
-For example, did Abraham know and understand that it
+For example, Abraham did not know and could not have understood that it

-would be Christ Jesus, God’s own heavenly Son, who would prove to be the
+would be God’s own heavenly Son, who would prove to be the

 he would be the seed by means of whom Jehovah would fulfill his promise.
 In the